carlosp0veda/swapi-api/README.md

 ## How to use

+Download repo to your local machine and open terminal in the root directory.

 Execute [`npm i`] with [npm](https://docs.npmjs.com/cli/init) to install all dependencies.

 Execute [`npm run build`] with [npm](https://docs.npmjs.com/cli/init) to install build all static pages.